 Except he didn’t.

 So, acting in good faith, I read a few of Stras’ Minnesota Supreme Court decisions and a number of articles he had written which confirmed my doubts.
-Stras had clerked for Justice Clarence Thomas, and strongly associated himself with Justice Thomas’ extreme views in his writings.
-In one article he characterized important civil rights issues like school integration and LGBT issues as “contentious,” and described gay people using the term “homosexual,” well after that term had become widely understood to be disparaging.
+Stras had clerked for Justice Clarence Thomas and strongly associated himself with Thomas’ extreme views in his writings.
+In one article, he characterized important civil rights issues like school integration and LGBT issues as “contentious,” and described gay people using the term “homosexual,” well after that term had become widely understood to be disparaging.

-In 2010, Justice Stras associated himself with Justice Thomas’ dissent in Grutter v.
-Bollinger, the Supreme Court case that upheld the constitutionality of the University of Michigan Law School’s admissions process, characterizing the law school’s efforts to improve diversity within its student body as “racial discrimination.”
+In 2010, Stras associated himself with Thomas’ dissent in Grutter v.
+Bollinger, the U.S. Supreme Court case that upheld the constitutionality of the University of Michigan Law School’s admissions process, characterizing the law school’s efforts to improve diversity within its student body as “racial discrimination.”

-Meanwhile, Michigan’s two Senators, Debbie Stabenow and Gary Peters, were in much the same boat.
-McGahn had told them that Trump was going to nominate Joan Larsen for Michigan’s 6th Circuit seat.
+Meanwhile, Michigan’s two senators, Debbie Stabenow and Gary Peters, were in much the same boat.
+McGahn had told them that Trump was going to nominate Joan Larsen for Michigan’s 6th U.S. Circuit Court of Appeals seat.
 Larsen, too, had been on the first Federal Society SCOTUS shortlist.
 I assumed they would hold firm, but when news got out that the Michigan senators had caved, I realized that Minnesota was next.

 Next, Chairman Grassley insisted on coming to see me in my office.
 Preceding him were two letters — one from his judiciary staff and a personal one from him.
 Both letters had assumed that I had opposed Stras only because he had clerked for Thomas.
 Grassley’s letter complained that I was “grasping at straws” to oppose him.
 He also wrote that “a Blue Slip is not a veto on a nomination.”

 Well, actually, it was.
 Or had been for over a hundred years.
-When Alabama Senator Richard Shelby had refused to return the blue slip for the nomination of Judge Abdul Kallon for the 11th Circuit, he said, “a Republican President will do a lot better job.
+When Alabama Sen. Richard Shelby had refused to return the blue slip for the nomination of Judge Abdul Kallon for the 11th U.S. Circuit Court of Appeals, he said, “a Republican President will do a lot better job.
 I don’t want somebody selected by President Obama getting a lifetime appointment here in Alabama.”
-That seat remained vacant until President Trump named a nominee, who was quickly processed by Grassley’s Judiciary Committee and confirmed.
+That seat remained vacant until Trump named a nominee, who was quickly processed by Grassley’s Judiciary Committee and confirmed.
 Sounds like a veto to me.